Alx455/CS146/HW/HW 10/High-Level Approaches.md

 adding the current level node values into our sublist while simultaneously adding the nodes of the next level to the queue.
 The inner loop is dependednt on the amount of nodes that were added in the previous iteration, so it hnadles only the nodes of that current level.
+After each iteration of the outer while loop, the completed sublist for the current level is added to the answer list.
+I finally return the completed answer list after all iterations of the while loops are finished.